quii/learn-go-with-tests/http-server.md

 But this scenario illustrates the example well.
 I have done the bare minimum (knowing it is not correct), which is write a `StatusNotFound` on **all responses** but all our tests are passing!

-**By doing the bare minimum to make the tests pass it can highlight gaps in your tests** In our case we are not asserting that we should be getting a `StatusOK` when players _do_ exist in the store.
+**By doing the bare minimum to make the tests pass it can highlight gaps in your tests**.
+In our case we are not asserting that we should be getting a `StatusOK` when players _do_ exist in the store.

 Update the other two tests to assert on the status and fix the code.